 Tasmanians are particularly well known for volunteering their time, with past research showing that Tasmania leads Australia in rates of participation.

-The social, cultural and economic value of volunteering to Tasmania was conservatively estimated at $4.9 billion in 2014, as referenced in Volunteering Tasmania’s biennial State of Volunteering in Tasmania report.
+The value of volunteering to Tasmania was estimated at $4 billion in 2019, as referenced in Volunteering Tasmania’s biennial State of Volunteering in Tasmania report.

 The report also shows that:

-- Volunteers donate 7.1 million hours to the community.
+- In total, Tasmanians donated at least 68.2 million volunteer hours to the community.

 How you can volunteer

 Visit the Volunteering Tasmania website to find volunteering opportunities in your community and field of interest.

 Volunteering Tasmania’s Volunteer Connect portal makes it easy for volunteers and organisations to find each other and ensure a great match.